 Regular bus service is available from New York City's Port Authority Terminal to Lawrenceville, with a stop at the Rider campus.
 Schedules should be checked with Suburban Transit.
 Greyhound provides bus service to Trenton from Philadelphia and New York.
 Amtrak and New Jersey Transit trains stop at Trenton.

-For a map of Rider's Lawrenceville campus and a staff phone/e-mail directory, please visit www.rider.edu.
+For a staff phone/e-mail directory or more information, please visit www.rider.edu.